Growing succulents is a hobby that is growing in popularity. Succulents are easy to grow and look beautiful when given proper care.

 How to Care for the Monkey Tail Cactus in Winter

-The Monkey Tail Cactus winter care should include temperatures at about 55-60° Fahrenheit, which is about 12° Celsius.
+The Monkey Tail Cactus winter care should include temperatures at about 55-60° Fahrenheit, about 12° Celsius.

-If possible, the temperature should be maintained between 50-65° Fahrenheit during winter.
+The temperature should be maintained between 50-65° Fahrenheit during the winter season.
 It can survive in colder climates but should be protected from frost and freezing.

-When the temperatures fall below 55° Fahrenheit, it’s advisable to bring your succulent indoors.
+When the temperatures fall below 55° Fahrenheit, bringing your succulent indoors is advisable.

-In winter, you should reduce the water given to the cactus.
-Watering once a month can be enough as long as the cactus isn’t exposed to freezing temperatures.
+In winter, you should reduce the water given to your plants.
+Watering once a month can be enough if they aren’t exposed to freezing temperatures.

-You should also stop fertilizing your plant when winter comes around, as it will start to enter a dormant stage.
+You should also stop fertilizing cacti when winter comes around, as they will start to enter a dormant stage.

 This will help prevent growth or sprouting during winter.